shiflonium/BookBay/README.md

 mysql> create user 'softeng'@'localhost' identified by 'softeng';
 ```

-identifed by = password
+password is now set as 'softeng'

 ```
-mysql> grant all privileges on softeng.* to 'apps'@'localhost';
+mysql> grant all privileges on softeng.* to 'softeng'@'localhost';
 ```

 ```
 mysql> flush privileges;
 ```

+for simplicity sake, the username and pw = softeng softeng
 After this, you can run python db_create